Step by Step

 We offer you peace of mind that your sale will be well taken care of.

-Disbursements, as you now know, are mainly costs of ordering Vendor Disclosure Documents and s47 Land Tax Certificate.
+Disbursements, as you now know, are mainly costs of ordering the Vendor Disclosure Documents and the s47 Land Tax Certificate.

 (Please note: Online, you may see conveyancing quotes being advertised for less.
 Please ask for what’s included in their fees, and what extras are to be paid on settlement; it is not uncommon that some or all disbursements are not included, making the total cost payable by you much more than the initial quote!)